Best CFL Stadiums Ranked: 2026 Edition

 5. Edmonton Elks – Commonwealth Stadium

 The scattered paint-looking seating colour scheme makes this incredibly appealing.
-Additionally, the placement of the Elks logo extending nearly across the entire field is unique, unlike a turned logo that’s more centred on the field.
+Additionally, the placement of the Elks logo, which extends nearly across the entire field, is unique, unlike a turned logo that’s more centred.

 The only issue is that the first-row seats feel far from the field.

-This stadium shined in 2023, hosting the seventh game in the Heritage Classic series between the Edmonton Oilers and Calgary Flames of the NHL.
+This stadium was centre stage in 2023, hosting the Heritage Classic between the Edmonton Oilers and Calgary Flames of the NHL.

 6. Ottawa Redblacks – TD Place Stadium

-Like Commonwealth, TD Place Stadium also has limited seating behind each endzone, but the roof design is unique.
+Like Commonwealth, TD Place Stadium also has limited seating behind each end zone, but its roof design is unique.

-One side has a straight roof design, protecting fans from elements, but it could obstruct some views.
+One side has a straight roof, which protects fans from the elements but could obstruct some views.

 On the side, there’s a NASCAR-like fence, which makes this one of the more interestingly designed stadiums.

-Commonwealth Stadium feels somewhat like Acrisure Stadium, home of the Pittsburgh Steelers, thanks to the seating colour scheme and the openness from endzone to endzone.
-Acrisure has seating whereas Commonwealth doesn’t, but the openness allows passersby to look over during game days and perhaps get a glimpse of the action.
+Hamilton Stadium feels like Acrisure Stadium, home of the Pittsburgh Steelers, thanks to the seating colour scheme and the openness from end zone to end zone.
+Acrisure has seating, whereas Hamilton Stadium doesn’t, but the openness allows passersby to look in on game days and perhaps get a glimpse of the action.

 8. Montreal Alouettes – Percival Molson Memorial Stadium

-The stadium feels more compact, which is OK, especially with fun architecture toward the right end zone (if you’re looking for a bird’s eye view of the stadium with the Alouettes logo facing toward you).
+The stadium feels more compact, which is OK, especially with fun architecture at the right end zone (if you’re looking for a bird’s-eye view of the stadium with the Alouettes logo facing you).

 Ultimately, the end zone kills it for me.